afiodorov/afiodorov.github.io/_posts/2015-04-14-Meeting-an-investment-banker.md

 sure there's plenty of other resources out there I just named the ones which were mentioned.

-The 10% figure is just amazing and makes me feel good.
+The 10% figure is just amazing.
 This post is for spreading the "feel-good" sensation which I am currently feeling.
 It ties in nicely with something else which was on my mind for some time: when asked "What place would you go to if you could go anywhere?"
 I said "Space."
 I never got round explaining why going to space (or International Space Station) was my answer.

 When I catch a flight I still experience "yay for humanity" emotion.
 Everytime.
 When I get home I read wiki about ailerons, about history of